tcolgate/godinstall/README.md

 ## Features

 - Synchronous confirmation of repository regeneration.
+- Instant feedback on all failures
+- Files can be uploaded a few at a time, or all in one go
 - Signing of Packages and InReleases files
 - Verification of hashes and signatures in changes files
 - Optional verification of debsigs signed packages